FdVH/kaggle/README.md

 ## [Learning Equality - Curriculum Recommendations](https://www.kaggle.com/competitions/learning-equality-curriculum-recommendations) (Jan 2023 - Apr 2023)

-The challenge that inspired this project exemplifies the importance of getting ML models right, while making them accessible.
+The challenge that inspired this project exemplifies the importance of getting ML tools right, while making them accessible.
 The context is education; the goal is to streamline the process of matching content (documents, videos, webpages, etc.) to specific topics in a curriculum (hierarchical collections of subjects in various languages).
 Scalable solutions could support efforts to help people across the world access quality education, providing curricular experts with tailored recommendations for open resources relevant to local school programs, and thus helping them work more efficiently when curating content.
 To this effect, a Kaggle code competition was hosted by the non-profit organization Learning Equality, together with The Learning Agency Lab and UNHCR, between December 2022 and March 2023.

 See my public submission [here](https://www.kaggle.com/federicodevitohalevy/lecr-modeling), and read on for more details on the challenge and a general description of my proposed solution.
 (Note that hyperparameters may not match across notebooks mentioned.)